The Arts of Indigenous Health and Well-Being

 About the Authors

-Nancy Van Styvendale is a white settler scholar and is an Associate Professor and Associate Dean (Research) in the Faculty of Native Studies at the University of Alberta.
+Nancy Van Styvendale is a white settler scholar, associate professor, and associate dean (research) in the Faculty of Native Studies at the University of Alberta.

 Other contributors: Adesola Akinleye, Jessica Bardill, Beverley Diamond, Nikki Dragone, Jo-Ann Episkenew, Linda M Goulet, Louise Halfe, Desiree Hellegers, Petra Kuppers, Warren Linds, Gail MacKay, Margaret Noodin, Karyn Recollet, Andrea Riley Mukavetz, Mamata Pandey, Nuno F. Ribeiro, Alena Rosen, Karen Schmidt